Browse courses to find something that interests you.

 Please note however, bookings are open for all courses offered by the Institute for Public Policy and Governance (IPPG).
 If a course needs to be postponed, participants will have the chance to transfer to a later date, a new course or request a full refund.
 IPPG will also be offering a range of online or blended learning options facilitated via Zoom video conferencing.
 If you have any questions in the interim, please do not hesitate to contact our team at email@example.com.

 This swimming pool assessments, compliance and safety awareness course is designed for A1 – A3 certifiers, accredited certifiers, council customer service staff, council designated officers and swimming pool installers who are looking to develop their understanding of the NSW swimming pool legislation.

-Stephen Krimmer is an Accredited Certifier and Senior Building Surveyor with over twenty years of local government experience, with a specific focus on development assessments, inspections and education.
-Stephen provides a variety of engaging training courses to assist both local government organisations and accredited certifiers across NSW.
+Stephen Krimmer is an accredited certifier and supervisor with over twenty years' local government experience, with a specific focus on swimming pool assessment, inspections and education.
+Stephen delivers engaging swimming pool training courses to assist both local government organisations and accredited certifiers.

 This leading resource is designed for organisations addressing modern slavery in their operations and supply chains.
 The course provides practical guidance on the supply chain reporting requirements set out in Australia’s Modern Slavery Act.

 Discover the importance of gaining learner engagement in schools today, along with practical ideas to improve success.